zhoupgit/grafana/docs/sources/datasources/mssql/template-variables/index.md

 ### Disabling Quoting for Multi-value Variables

 Grafana automatically creates a quoted, comma-separated string for multi-value variables.
 For example: if `server01` and `server02` are selected then it will be formatted as: `'server01', 'server02'`.
-To disable quoting, use the csv formatting option for variables:
+Do disable quoting, use the csv formatting option for variables:

 `${servers:csv}`

-Read more about variable formatting options in the [Variables](ref:variable-syntax-advanced-variable-format-options) documentation.
+Read more about variable formatting options in the [Variables]({{< relref "../../../dashboards/variables/variable-syntax#advanced-variable-format-options" >}}) documentation.